lonbluster/rSyncTrees/README.md

 ## The first time you run it, it will:
 - ask you to choose or create a backup directory in your home; it will create the 3 subdirs: 1 for synchronization, 1 for backup, 1 for onetime/remote jobs;
 - create an exclude EXCbackup.txt with  and an include INCbackup.txt file in your home, with common ex/inclusions.
-If you delete them it will recreate them, unless you have configured the rsbHOME variable on some specific directory.
+If you delete them it will recreate them, unless you have configured the rstHOME variable on some specific directory.
 Also oneEXCbackup.txt is created when Onetime backup runs.

 ## At every run it will:
-- if the backup directory is not found it can backup to an alternative storage, defined in /etc/.rsyncbackup;
+- if the backup directory is not found it can backup to an alternative storage, defined in /etc/.rsynctrees;
 - never create directories if the storage is not defined, but only as subdirs of the Storage;
 - allow to run a one-time backup of the chosen path, remote or local;
 - show you the disk allocation for the chosen path (if existing) in the 3 storage folders (eg.: /var/log/messages will be found with multiple entries with date suffixes);